Analysis | On Bidens and Ukraine, Wild Claims With Little Basis

 5. What does Trump say?

 Without substantiation, Trump has said and tweeted that the Biden family “was paid off, pure and simple” and accused the family of corruption, extortion and “pillaging” foreign countries.
 He’s called them “stone-cold crooked” and publicly urged Ukraine and China to open criminal investigations of them.
-(Trump’s contention that Hunter Biden flew to Beijing aboard the vice president’s aircraft and left a billionaire -- the episode he wants China to investigate -- isn’t supported by the available facts, either.)
+(Trump’s contention that Hunter Biden flew to Beijing aboard the vice president’s aircraft and left a billionaire -- the episode he wants China to investigate -- isn’t supported by the available facts, either.
+Still, Hunter Biden said he’s resigning from the board of a Chinese-backed private equity company and would forgo all foreign work if his father is elected president.)

 6. Where does Joe Biden fit in?